ehlesp/smallab-k8s-pve-guide/G015 - Host optimization 01 ~ Adjustments through sysctl.md

 ## Final considerations

-All the values modified in the previous sections have to be measured and tested against the possibilities of your system and the real load running on it.
-So expect to revise this configuration later to make it fit to your needs, and maybe even adjust some other `sysctl` parameters that haven't been shown in this guide.
+All the values modified in the previous sections have to be measured and tested against the possibilities of your system and the real workloads running on it.
+Expect to revise these configurations later to make them fit to your needs, and maybe even adjust any other `sysctl` parameters not specified in this guide.

-On the other hand, notice how I avoided touching any `sysctl` configuration files already present in the system (like the ones related to the PVE platform).
+On the other hand, notice how the configurations proposed here avoid touching any `sysctl` configuration files already present in the system (like the ones related to the PVE platform).
 This guarantees that future updates can change them without complaining about being different as they expected them to be.

 ## Relevant system paths